bridgecrew-perf4/kata-terraform/docs/exercises.md

     * A name that's unique

 ## C) Using an existing rg, to put a storage account into
+* delete the output from earlier
-* create a resource group in the portal
+* create a resource group in the portal, call it "rg_jvh"

-* data : Read from an existing rg
+* Use data to read details from that rg

-* Use the naming thing
-* put a storage container in The rg
+* put a storage account in The rg

-* Naming: give it a unique name
+    * Use naming to give it a unique name with the "jvh" suffix

-* test : terraform state list - get the name, check it's in the portal
+* test : terraform state list - get the name
+* test : check it's in the portal, in the premade resource group

 ## D) Queues:
 * put a queue in the storage account

-* Get the name of the queue via : terraform state show azurerm_storage_queue.queue_name

-* test : terraform state list - get the name, check it's in the portal
+* Test : Terraform state list - get the name, check it's in the portal
+* Test : Check it's in the portal, in the given storage account

 ## E) Import and teardown

-* convert the data resource group, to be a resource
+* convert the data resource_group, to be a resource resource_group
 * import the resource group that i've created in the portal

 * test : terraform apply : Does not create a new resource group